 - Create a folder on your blog’s root folder or public_html directory named “go”.
 (You can use a different name if you want)

 - Create a blank PHP document using a text editor.
-(Use same name with affiliate link to avoid confusion) ex.
+(Use the same name with an affiliate link to avoid confusion) ex.
 GoDaddy – godaddy.php

 - Copy and paste the following code into the blank PHP document: